 Applications are reviewed as they come in (and as our intake teams time permits, during times of high levels of activity for the team it may be several weeks to a month plus) and individuals are contacted generally by phone to setup the next steps.

-The first year for field members will be intense – expect to commit at least 200 hours to training and responses!
+The first year for field (GSAR) members will be intense – expect to commit at least 200 hours to training and responses!

 The commitment

-Field Members:
+Field (GSAR) Members:

 Search and Rescue is a considerable time commitment.
 Field members are expected to commit at least 100 hours per year (more in the first year for additional training.) – this is required to be safe and effective on responses.